 Academic Advisors for Student-Athletes ensure that student-athletes receive and provide professors with a travel letter at the start of each semester and then 1-2 weeks before each competition.
 Providing faculty with a travel letter at the beginning of the semester allows for each student-athlete to engage in a conversation with his or her professors about travel dates that may conflict with exams, assignments, or other course requirements.
 Travel letters assist student-athletes in developing reliable communication with faculty regarding one’s participation in athletics.
 Academic Advisors for Student-Athletes follow up with faculty as needed regarding student-athlete travel or other extenuating circumstances.

-The Assistant Director of the Center for Academic and Personal Enrichment also serves as the coordinator of the tutoring program.
+The Assistant Director of The Learning Center also serves as the coordinator of the tutoring program.
 The tutoring program is extremely active in helping provide student-athletes with additional academic assistance as needed.
 Successful undergraduate students and graduate students serve as tutors in a variety of academic subjects ranging from Math, Computer Science to Chemistry and Physics.
 Tutor sessions are scheduled throughout the day and early evenings.
 Most often, student-athletes meet with tutors in one-on-one meetings, but at times, student-athletes may meet with tutors in small group settings.
 Tutor sessions serve as additional explanation of course material, not as a supplement for class attendance.

 Academic Advisors for Student-Athletes meet weekly with freshmen and transfer student-athletes as well as those student-athletes deemed “at risk” to discuss academic progress (including recent assignments, projects, and exams), upcoming academic work, evaluation of study skills, and preparedness for travel.
 In addition, Advisors keep constant communication with all student-athletes on their respective teams.